hpcaitech/ColossalAI/docs/source/en/features/mixed_precision_training_with_booster.md

 ## AMP in Colossal-AI

 We supported three AMP training methods and allowed the user to train with AMP with no code.
 If you want to train with amp, just assign `mixed_precision` with `fp16` when you instantiate the `Booster`.
-Now booster support torch amp, the other two(apex amp, naive amp) are still started by `colossalai.initialize`, if needed, please refer to [this](./mixed_precision_training.md).
 Next we will support `bf16`, `fp8`.

 ### Start with Booster